CharReek/project-3/README.md

 8. Testing play again - No
    * The addition of the play again feature at the end of the game, gives the user the option to either replay the game or exit the function.
      * To test this i inputted both correct and incorrect letters untill i ran out of lives.
 When the restart question came up i enter "N".
 This then brings up the message "Thank you for playing Hangman"

+### Bugs
+* As stated above i have manual tested all outcomes of my game to ensure there were no bugs.

 ## Deployment
 The below steps show how i deployed my game to heroku